Apps for loans and VPNs most downloaded in Indonesia, says study

 This, however, also brings challenges to the archipelago, he noted, including potential high interest rates, debt risks, privacy concerns, and the need for regulatory oversight and consumer education.

-Mr Li Jianggan, chief executive of market research firm Momentum Works, said the download numbers of such apps are due to app developers’ willingness to spend on effective digital marketing.
-Advertisements on these services are commonly found online in Indonesia, as well as on billboards.
+Mr Li Jianggan, chief executive officer of market research firm Momentum Works, said the download numbers of such apps are due to app developers’ willingness to spend on effective digital marketing.
+Advertisements for these services are commonly found online in Indonesia, as well as on billboards.

-Mr Li added that lending apps like EasyCash are programmes that some users download only when they need to use them and delete them thereafter, unlike TikTok or Shopee which they use much more frequently.
+Mr Li added that lending apps like EasyCash are programmes that some users download only when they need to use them, and they delete them thereafter, unlike TikTok or Shopee which they use much more frequently.

 “Therefore, it is not a surprise that the same user might download that app multiple times over the year,” he said.

-Compared with finance and personal loan apps, downloads for VPN apps grew even faster by a whopping 59 per cent, according to data.ai.
+Compared with finance and personal loan apps, downloads for VPN apps grew even faster, by 59 per cent, according to data.ai.

-“VPN apps are popular in Indonesia due to strict Internet regulations and censorship, as they allow users to bypass content restrictions – for example, among video streaming apps – as well as access blocked websites,” he said.
+“VPN apps are popular in Indonesia due to strict Internet regulations and censorship, as they allow users to bypass content restrictions – for example, among video-streaming apps – as well as access blocked websites,” Mr Li said.

 Noting that Indonesians have been among the most prolific users of VPNs over the years, Mr Li pointed out that apps such as Netflix had been restricted by the authorities in the past, and people used VPNs to access them.